 The Government Department of Health recommends older Aussies do at least 30 minutes of physical activity on most (preferably all) days and says it doesn’t necessarily have to be done at once2.

 As for the benefits, the World Health Organization3 says regular physical activity has the potential to:

 - reduce the risk of some cancers, coronary heart disease and diabetes

 - reduce the risk of falls and hip fractures

 - improve energy levels and weight management

 - enhance muscular and cardiorespiratory fitness.

-If your local fitness or aquatic centre has closed during the pandemic, remember you can still go for a walk, jog or cycle (while maintaining a safe distance from others) and there’s a range of online group classes available.
-See Active Ageing Australia, Active Seniors and Safe exercise at home for ideas.
+If your local gym or aquatic centre is temporarily closed, remember you can still go for a walk, jog or cycle and there’s a range of online group classes available.
+See Active Ageing Australia, Active Seniors and Safe exercise at home for ideas

-In the meantime, to stay up to date with the restrictions that vary across Australian states and territories, check out the Government Department of Health webpage - Exercising and staying active during COVID-19 restrictions.
+In the meantime, you could also check out the Government Department of Health webpage - Exercising and staying active during COVID-19 restrictions

 Stay up to date with your appointments